• Skip to primary navigation

 Casa Tua Restaruant: Classy Service And Romantic Ambiance

 Dining at Casa Tua was such a special experience for celebrating my birthday in Miami Beach.
 Besides the fine Italian wine and delicious seafood, this meal was a highlight of my vacation because of the charming garden setting.
-I love al fresco dining, especially when I’m visiting Florida, and Casa Tua’s garden it truly one of a kind.
-The lush vegetation and hanging lanterns transported me from vibrant South Beach to a quaint village in Italy.
+I love al fresco dining, especially when I’m visiting Florida, and Casa Tua’s garden is truly one of a kind.
+The lush vegetation and hanging lanterns transported my imagination from vibrant South Beach to a quaint village in Italy.

 Dining the garden of Casa Tua Restaurant in Miami Beach, Florida | EpicureanTravelerBlog.com

-Given the wonderful service and romantic ambiance of the garden, I would recommend Casa Tua for couples celebrating an anniversary or on a honeymoon.
+Given the garden’s wonderful service and romantic ambiance, I would recommend dining in Casa Tua’s garden for couples celebrating an anniversary or on a honeymoon.
 The garden was quiet enough to carry on a conversation, which I really enjoyed for quality family time.

 Lanterns hang throughout the lush garden of Casa Tua Restaurant in Miami Beach, Florida | EpicureanTravelerBlog.com

 I briefly went inside the villa, and the noise level is louder there.
-Reviewers on TripAdvisor describe dining at the 20-seat communal chef’s table with views into the kitchen as a busy and bustling setting with waiters and staff whizzing by.
-I’m sure that would be an exciting dining experience, but vastly different from the serenity of Casa Tua’s garden.
-Keep the two dynamics in mind when you call to make a reservation, and I do recommend calling ahead for dining at Casa Tua.
+TripAdvisor reviewers described dining at the 20-seat communal chef’s table with views into the kitchen as a busy and bustling setting with waiters and staff whizzing by.
+I’m sure that would be an exciting dining experience — though vastly different from the serenity of Casa Tua’s garden.
+Therefore, I recommend that you keep those two dynamics in mind when you call to make a reservation, and I do recommend calling ahead for dining at Casa Tua.

 What To Know Before Dining At Casa Tua Restaurant